gollum/gollum/README.md

 ## DESCRIPTION

-Gollum is a simple wiki system built on top of Git that powers GitHub Wikis.
+Gollum is a simple wiki system built on top of Git.

 Gollum wikis are simply Git repositories that adhere to a specific format.
 Gollum pages may be written in a variety of formats and can be edited in a